mwangox/stookv/README.md

     -H "Content-Type: text/plain" \
     -d '48fa702f0614a5550a4ebf98e2541e8708afe23bce365d14c100d1b7d1c455534e433ed32867ffdfdf'
 ```
-**NOTE**: Decryption endpoint is not enabled by default, you need to enable it in the configuration file before using it.
+The decryption endpoint is not enabled by default, you need to enable it in the configuration file before using it.

 ### Installation